Trickster (DC Comics): James Jesse

-Countdown

 James Jesse appears in Countdown #51, where he arrives at fellow Rogue Heat Wave's apartment in response to Captain Cold's call for a meeting of the Rogues.
 Heat Wave is not pleased to see Trickster, and reprimands Jesse on the fact that he was once helping the Flash (Wally West).
 Trickster talks his way into the apartment, and it appears that the Top's brainwashing of Jesse has been completely undone.
 Unbeknownst to the two former cellmates, as they are discussing the future of the Rogues, one of the Pied Piper's rats is spying on them.
 Later that evening, Pied Piper rejoins the Rogues as well and resumes an uneasy friendship with Jesse.
-After Captain Cold, Heat Wave and Weather Wizard murder Bart Allen in Flash: The Fastest Man Alive #13; the resultant chaos sends the Trickster and the Pied Piper on the run from heroes and villains alike.
+After Captain Cold, Heat Wave, and Weather Wizard murder Bart Allen in Flash: The Fastest Man Alive #13; the resultant chaos sends the Trickster and the Pied Piper on the run from heroes and villains alike.

 After attending Bart Allen's funeral in secret, Piper and the Trickster are captured by Deadshot and Multiplex and handcuffed together with cuffs that will explode if they are tampered with, separated by about five feet of equally protected chain.
 They manage to escape from their captors, but unfortunately they remain shackled together as they continue their lives on the lam.
 They quickly make their way to Gotham where they are offered partial sanctuary by the Penguin, who contacts the FBI for the reward.
-The duo then escape the Suicide Squad only to have the Question and Batwoman catch up with them.
+The duo then escape the Suicide Squad only to have the Question (Renee Montoya) and Batwoman catch up with them.

 Piper and Trickster immediately begin to plead with the two heroes that they personally were not responsible for the death of Bart Allen.
-Batwoman is quick to ignore their pleas, and more concerned for busting the two criminals for the Flash's death.
+Batwoman is quick to ignore their pleas, and more concerned for busting the two criminals for Bart's death.
 The Question however, is willing to hear them out, at which point the Trickster performs a puppet show to plead their case, using puppets of himself and the Flash.
 Batwoman becomes furious at the disrespect that Trickster shows, and punches him down, breaking his nose.
 The Question however, believes their story, saying that "those two couldn't kill time' and lets them go.
 When Batwoman demands what right she has to release them, Montoya states that her past as a police detective taught her to spot true murderers.